Johns Hopkins Medical Students to Receive Free Tuition After $1 Billion Gift From Bloomberg Philanthropies

 In 2018, Kenneth and Elaine Langone gave $100 million to New York University Grossman School of Medicine through an endowment fund to pay tuition for all and future medical students.
 Five years later, the couple gifted $200 million to the NYU Grossman Long Island School of Medicine to guarantee free tuition for all medical students.
 Mr. Langone is a co-founder of Home Depot.

-Other medical schools, such as UCLA’s David Geffen School of Medicine, offer merit-based scholarships thanks to some $146 million in donations from recording industry mogul David Geffen.
+Other medical schools, such as the University of California–Los Angeles David Geffen School of Medicine, offer merit-based scholarships thanks to some $146 million in donations from recording industry mogul David Geffen.
 The Cleveland Clinic Lerner College of Medicine has also offered tuition-free education for medical students since 2008.

-Until now, there’s only been a handful of $1 billion-donations to universities in the United States, with most occurring in the past several years.
+Until now, there have been only a handful of $1 billion donations to universities in the United States, with most occurring in the past several years.

 In 2022, venture capitalist John Doerr and his wife, Ann, gave $1.1 billion to Stanford University for a new school focusing on climate change.